arun98aol/arun98aol/README.md

 • **Iowa Case Competition 2023:** I'm excited to share our success in the University of Iowa team's remarkable fourth-place finish in a challenging Analytics Case Competition.
 Our task revolved around analyzing demand forecast methodologies for Heineken.
 This experience provided deep insights into demand forecasting strategies, effective teamwork, and practical problem-solving within the realm of analytics.

-• **CFA Challenge 2022:** Participating in the recent CFA Institute Research Challenge, a global annual competition offering hands-on mentoring and intensive training in financial analysis and professional ethics, was both a challenge and a joy.
+• **CFA Challenge 2022:** Participant in the recent CFA Institute Research Challenge, a global annual competition offering hands-on mentoring and intensive training in financial analysis and professional ethics, was both a challenge and a joy.
 Despite having no prior financial education or experience, I relished every moment of analysis and financial modeling discussions.
 <be>
 ## **🏋🏻‍♀️ Navigating leadership paths:**